dotsilva/omarchy-dotrb-theme/README.md

 Red, light red, light pink, dark gray and light gray color palette;

+# Extras

+You can install the waybar in preview [here, its the 1.5 version](https://github.com/adsovetzky/Adsovetzky-Omarchy-s-Waybar)

+# Thanks

 Also thanks to [tahayvr](https://github.com/tahayvr/omarchist), whom made possible for me to easily make this theme through his awesome Omarchist app;